Wilfred/trifle/docs/Evaluation-Eval.md

 `(eval EXPRESSION)`

-The special expression `eval` evaluates EXPRESSION, then returns the result of evaluating that result.
+The function `eval` returns the result of evaluating EXPRESSION.

 Examples: